John McGeoch: 1983–1986: The Armoury Show

 In 1983, during a break from playing music, he produced Swedish punk-funk band Zzzang Tumb's debut long-player.

 He joined the band the Armoury Show which included Doyle as well as ex-Skids members Richard Jobson and Russell Webb.
 Their album Waiting for the Floods released in 1985, features some of McGeoch's best guitar work.
 He contributed to former Bauhaus singer Peter Murphy's debut solo long-player Should the World Fail to Fall Apart.

 1986–1992: Public Image Ltd

 In 1986, McGeoch joined John Lydon's Public Image Ltd, a decision which may have been partly motivated by financial difficulties he was in at this time.
 He had been an admirer of PiL, particularly of Lydon's lyrics, yet reportedly had previously turned down an offer from him to join the band in 1984.
-Despite being struck in the face with a bottle thrown from the crowd during one of his first gigs with the band, McGeoch remained with PiL until it disbanded in 1992, making him the longest-serving member apart from Lydon.
+Despite being struck in the face with a bottle thrown from the crowd during one of his first gigs with the band, McGeoch remained with PiL until it disbanded in 1992, making him, at that time, the longest-serving member apart from Lydon.
 He recorded on its long-players: Happy?, 9 and That What Is Not.

 In 1992 he was invited by the Icelandic band the Sugarcubes to play the lead guitar on the song "Gold" for their Stick Around for Joy long-player.